sandyg6/100-Days-Python-challenge/README.md

 75. Write a program to compute the frequency of the words from the input.
 The output should output after sorting the key alphanumerically. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day75.py)
 76. Define a function which can print a dictionary where the keys are numbers between 1 and 20 (both included) and the values are square of keys. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day76.py)
 77. Define a class named Circle which can be constructed by a radius.
 The Circle class has a method which can compute the area. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day77.py)
+78. Define a class named Rectangle which can be constructed by a length and width.
+The Rectangle class has a method which can compute the area. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day78.py)